Allstarlink Repeaters

 A decade ago, a number of the 900 MHz group began building with “Beaglebone Black” and “Raspberry Pi-2” ARM processor boards.
 Results have been so good with both the BBB and RPi-2 & RPi-3 boards that the future direction with ARM processor boards was set.
 If I can help with information, please feel free to contact me.

-There are were two original Allstar distribution variants: XIPAR and ACID.
+There were two original Allstar distribution variants: XIPAR and ACID.
 I began using the ACID implementation; so, my comments here will be along those lines.
 ACID originally was implemented in a CentOS distro and more recently in Debian (first Jessie, then Stretch).
 The Jessie release was called DIAL and the Stretch release was called ASL.
 All new builds that I do, use the latest release from allstarlink.org.
 Downloads for ASL versions 1 or 2 can be found at the Allstarlink wiki page.
 ASL distributions are available for both the Raspberry Pi and AMD and Intel platforms.

 Allstarlink ASL3 WEB Interface

 The latest release is ASL3.
 It is solid and is a huge step forward from earlier allstar code.
 It is built on Asterisk 20 instead of 1.4, and the OS is Debian 12.
 ASL3 supports operation on Raspberry Pi boards 2B through 5, and Intel/AMD boards.
 The Pi environment has a very good web dashboard for managing the configuration.
 Of course, the CLI interface can also be used.
-The ASL3 installation procedure for a Pi board can be found here: https://allstarlink.github.io/user-guide/pi-detailed/ .
-A very good tutorial video for ASL3 on a Pi is posted here: https://www.youtube.com/watch?v=aeuj-yI8qrU&t=301s .
-The ASL3 user manual can be found here: https://allstarlink.github.io/ .
+The ASL3 installation procedure for a Pi board can be found here: https://allstarlink.github.io/user-guide/pi-detailed/.
+A very good tutorial video for ASL3 on a Pi is posted here: https://www.youtube.com/watch?v=aeuj-yI8qrU&t=301s.
+The ASL3 user manual can be found here: https://allstarlink.github.io/.

-The Allstar web site to get started is: https://www.allstarlink.org/ .
+The Allstar web site to get started is: https://www.allstarlink.org/.
 On that site you will find much information as well as the ability to register with Allstar.
 Once registered, you can request server and node authorization.

 Hardware and Nomenclature

-A server is a PC platform running Allstar asterisk on the Linux operating system.
+A server is a PC platform running Allstar Asterisk on the Linux operating system.
 One or more nodes can be associated with each server.

 A node is a connection entity running on a server.
 Usually nodes are each connected to a radio or repeater; however, a node can be defined as a HUB node.
 HUB nodes don’t have radio hardware directly connected.
 Hardware nodes can be simplex, duplex, or voter types.